A Short History of Corporate Misconduct

-we consented by using their services.
+covered by user consent.
 But history tells a different story.
-The "move fast and break things" ethos isn't new.
-It's a rebranding of a
+The "move fast and break things" ethos is not new.
+It echoes an older corporate

-unsee it.
+later.
+This article tracks that pattern across several industries.
 Leaded Gasoline: The "Gift" of Octane (1920s-1980s) The Innovation: Tetraethyl lead.
 It stopped engine knocking and boosted

 power.
 The Lie: It was perfectly safe.
 The Reality: Thomas Midgley Jr.

-and General Motors knew lead was toxic.
+And General Motors knew lead was toxic.
 Workers at the plants suffered severe

 neurological symptoms and died ("The House of Butterflies").
 Midgley famously poured lead over his hands